Taweilo/Credit_Line_Increase_Model/README.md

 ![White vs Asian1024_1](https://user-images.githubusercontent.com/111590512/186423696-13a3cbff-3501-4e13-9312-b00414798f3b.jpg)

 ##### Sex discrimination:
 The protected group for discrimination testing sex is female and reference group is male.
-The AIR ratio has provided favourable results females.
+The resulting AIR value is favourable for women as it exceeds the best case scenario by 0.6.
+This indicates that a higher percentage of individuals in the protected group were awarded a loan than in the reference group, this value would likely not indicate a discrimination problem in most scenarios.
+The magnitude of the marginal effect is also relatively small, another sign that discrimination concerning sex is low under the model.

 ![Male vs Femal-1](https://user-images.githubusercontent.com/111590512/186424070-ddc103f8-0ba1-4f75-a7be-493e52350635.jpg)